Armored Heart: Tamed Soul

 Celia hesitated, before speaking again.
 “You love her.”
 It wasn’t a question.
 She knew the answer.

-Gella flicked her eyes up, and Celia saw the devotion, the softness instead of her normal ice, and... she was looking right at Celia the same way.
+Gella flicked her eyes up, and Celia saw the devotion, the softness instead of her normal ice, and… she was looking right at Celia the same way.
 Maybe her gaze was a little less deep, but it was in no way colder.
 “I do.”
 It was so simple and direct an answer.
-“I care deeply for all my treasures, Celia.”
+“I care deeply for all my Treasures, Celia.”
 She looked down into Violet’s closed eyes, cupping her cheek almost reverently.

 Part of her wanted to take this chance to explore now that Violet and Gella were occupied, but another part couldn’t help but watch Violet with rapt fascination.
 She had looked similar to that during the demonstration, but here she was obviously so much further gone.
 Celia’s eyes took in Violet’s expression, her demeanor, looking for all the world like she was in the middle of a fantastic dream.
-“Are you... changing her?” she asked hesitantly.
+“Are you… changing her?”
+She asked hesitantly.

 “No,” Gella reassured her.
 “Violet was simply feeling stressed, so she asked for some time away from her thoughts.”

 Celia could see the appeal.
-Her trance with Lauren had been so freeing, and that was without planning, just Lauren’s words and a bit of fey logic to guide her.
-“Does magic... does it make the trance better?”
+Her trance with Lauren had been so freeing, and that was without planning, just Lauren’s words and a bit of fae logic to guide her.
+“Does magic… does it make the trance better?”

 Gella frowned, considering that.
 “It can,” she finally answered.
 “It can save what might be years of careful work.
 I don’t know if I could get my Violet as deep as she is now without having used it in her training.”